getlantern/gonat/README.md

 `sudo iptables -I OUTPUT -p tcp -m conntrack --ctstate ESTABLISHED --ctdir ORIGINAL --tcp-flags RST RST -j DROP`

+To undo this, run the same command, but replace the `-I` flag with the `-D` flag.

 To run the unit tests, you need to have root permissions.
 It's also useful to enable tracing while running the tests.

 ```